 - Metropolis: Fritz Lang's groundbreaking film from 1927 shows the workers in the bowels of the city panic at the rising floodwaters, and stampede up the stairwells seeking safety.
 Once they attain the city proper, the workers ascend the stately steps to the control building, seeking to confront the Master about their class disparity.

-- The Naked Gun Thirty Three And A Third: Frank has a flashback to the time he witnessed multiple baby carriages tumbling down a flight of stairs.
+- The Naked Gun 33⅓: Frank has a flashback to the time he witnessed multiple baby carriages tumbling down a flight of stairs, and Nordberg managed to save one - though had to be stopped from spiking the baby after the save.

 - Revenge of the Sith: An homage during the Order 66 sequence as Anakin Skywalker, now known as Darth Vader, leads the clone army up the steps of the Jedi Temple to begin the purge.